SUNY police say they've identified 29 people from video

 The allegations of the use of racial slurs are being taken “very seriously,” said Steven Smith, spokesman for the Albany police department, which is coordinating efforts with university police in the ongoing investigation.

-After the incident was reported, the hashtag #DefendBlackGirlsUAlbany appeared on social media.
+After the incident, the hashtag #DefendBlackGirlsUAlbany appeared on social media in support of the three women.

 Police said they are working to learn the identity of the individuals involved, as well as any potential witnesses.